Article originally published July 2023. Updated in October 2023 to include Backblaze increase.

 What can I do to keep my costs low?

 Migrating to distributed cloud storage is a simple way to keep costs low today and into the future.
 Storj is the leading enterprise grade distributed cloud storage provider.
-Our solution is S3 compatible, and is as good or better than AWS on security and performance.
-And Storj is much more economical than Wasabi.
+Our solution has an S3 compatible API, and is as good or better than AWS on security and performance.
+And Storj is much more economical than both Wasabi and Backblaze.
 You can calculate the cost savings and ROI for free here.

-Migration from Wasabi to Storj is easy and free.
-The migration command is simple: rclone sync --progress wasabi:my-wasabi-bucket storj:my-wasabi-bucket.
+Migration from Wasabi and Backblaze to Storj is easy and free.

-Whether the recent Wasabi price increase is motivating you to switch or you just don’t want to keep paying so much for cloud storage, Storj is a solid move.
+Whether the price increases going into effect are motivating you to switch or you just don’t want to keep paying so much for cloud storage, Storj is a solid move.
 You won’t just stay within your budget, many of our customers are able to shave a zero off their monthly spend.
 It's a move that will save you money now and into the future.
 And it’s significantly better for the planet.

-There is no reason to continue to get burned by Wasabi price increases.
+There is no reason to continue to get burned by Wasabi and Backblaze price increases.
 Switch to Storj today.